Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Post-quantum cryptography

-\end{defn} For a security level $\lambda$, $S_{\lambda}$ is called the signature function and $V_{ \lambda}$ the verification function, which returns 1 if the signature is valid and 0 otherwise.
-This scheme provides a proof that the message was created by a known sender (authentication) and the sender cannot deny having sent the message (non-repudiation).
+\end{defn} For a security level $\lambda$, $S_{\lambda}$ is called the signature function and $V_{ \lambda}$ the verification function, which returns 1 if the signature is valid and 0 otherwise, and the correctness of the scheme means that on a message $m$ and a secret key $k_s$, the signature function produces a tag $S_{\lambda}(k_s,m)$, which is verified as valid by the verifying function with probability $1$, given the message $m$ and the public key $k_p$.
+This scheme provides a proof that the message was signed by a known signatory (authentication) and the signatory cannot deny having signed the message (non-repudiation).
+Classic designs of digital signature schemes include Rabin's algorithm, Lamport schemes and Merkle trees, as well as RSA-based protocols (\cite{cryptostanford} 13.3.1).

-Integrated Encryption Schemes implement both encryption and authentication.
+Integrated Encryption Schemes (signcryption schemes) implement both encryption and authentication.
 Two of the most commonly used are ECIES, which operates with elliptic curves and DLIES, which operates over $\mathbb{F}_q$.